 Assessment by – Deepak Dodwal & Sukha Singh

-With 47 US patents in its arsenal, it might seem that Twilio spent a lot of research efforts for getting their patents issued, but one among the seven patents in the case- patent US8738051B2– appears weak.
+With 47 US patents in its arsenal, it might seem that Twilio spent a lot of research efforts to get its patents issued, but one among the seven patents in the case- patent US8738051B2– appears weak.

-The given patent (which would be referred to as US’051 henceforth) has a priority date of July 26, 2012.
-But as per our analysis, the idea described in patent US’051 existed much before July 2012.
+The given patent (referred to as US’051 henceforth) has a priority date of July 26, 2012.
+However, per our analysis, the idea described in patent US’051 existed before July 2012.
 Taking this cue, we conducted a preliminary analysis and found that there were really good chances of invalidating the patent.

 But before we list the prior art hotspots, it is important to understand what ‘051 protects.